 As part of sweeping efforts to modernize the People’s Liberation Army, China has developed the world’s largest and most diverse arsenal of land-based conventional missiles.
 Learn how China’s missile forces are evolving and how they are affecting the Indo-Pacific security landscape in our exclusive feature.

-China is one of only nine countries that possess nuclear weapons.
-Although its nuclear arsenal is small relative to those of the United States and Russia, China is currently expanding and modernizing its nuclear forces.
-As China faces evolving security challenges, Beijing may also revise its primarily defensive nuclear strategy.
+China is one of only nine countries that possesses nuclear weapons.
+Although its nuclear arsenal is small relative to those of the United States and Russia, China is rapidly expanding and modernizing its nuclear forces and may be significantly shifting its nuclear policies.